rocketbro/rocketbro.github.io/_projects/record-machine.md

 permalink: /projects/record-machine
 ---

+{% include image.html
+   file="spinners-studio.gif"
+   alt="Asher and the Spinners recording in the studio" aspect_ratio="2.2/1"
+%}

 ## Tired of juggling scattered voice memos, song lyric notes, artwork ideas, and all the other random stuff you need to release an album?

 [Record Machine](https://apps.apple.com/us/app/record-machine/id6478185491) is your one stop shop for organizing everything for your next release.
 Enjoy the simplicity of keeping it all together in one place and get a sense of how your album will actually feel to listeners once it's released.